EliottZemour/pcsc-project/README.md

 ![Imgur](https://i.imgur.com/Oi06fhP.png)

-A Doxygen generated documentation is also available within the repository.
+A Doxygen generated documentation is also available within the 'html' folder of the repository.

 ## How to use
 There are several ways to use the numerical methods implemented: